 The efficacy of this tactic, however, remains to be seen.
 That Singapore GLCs have established a strong internationalizing presence in the GCC - most especially the United Arab Emirates (UAE) - is without a doubt; such GLCs have been involved in a good number of flagship infrastructural and property developments, the eventual fate of some of the latter notwithstanding, and arguably have indeed played the role of vanguard and trailblazer in a most exemplary fashion.
-Indeed, in a ranking of the top 100 Singapore international companies, the top 12 are dominated by GLCs (IE Singapore, 2007), many of which are or have been involved in the GCC.
+Indeed, in a ranking of the top 100

+Singapore international companies, the top 12 are dominated by GLCs (IE Singapore, 2007), many of which are or have been involved in the GCC.
 That this is the case is, however, possibly in and of itself a matter of concern; suggesting, as it does, evidence towards a confirmation of the perception of a high degree of risk aversion among Singapore PLEs - an especial concern towards internationalization into the GCC, which, to said Singapore PLEs, represents an unfamiliar region with substantial uncertainties, albeit one with high potential return.
 (Yeoh & How, 2011) In the context of Singapore's internationalization efforts, then, the performance of PLEs currently with operations in the GCC must be of great relevance, both towards the long-term sustainability of internationalization efforts in the region, and, to the city-state particularly, towards the efficacy of current methods of creating economic space on foreign soil for (ironically, perhaps) Singapore private firms.

 This paper, thus, continues our research series on Singapore's gambits in the Gulf region, this time with the spotlight on the state of Singapore PLEs that have extended operations into the GCC countries.
 In the following section, we examine the performance of these PLEs; first presenting theoretical frameworks relevant to the prevalent entry methods taken by said PLEs.
-We then present three case studies of PLEs which have ventured into the GCC region using these methods, using information gleaned, as always, primarily from face-to-face interviews with senior management personnel involved in the Middle East from the companies in question.
-From there, we discuss and evaluate the performance of Singapore PLEs in the GCC; drawing conclusions that, we intend, will be of relevance to private enterprises looking to the GCC, and of particular relevance to Singapore's internationalization stratagem and the city-state's intent to reconfigure the economy for the international marketplace.
+We then present three case studies of PLEs which have ventured into the GCC region using these methods, and from there discuss and evaluate the performance of Singapore PLEs in the GCC; drawing conclusions that, we intend, will be of relevance to private enterprises looking to the GCC, and of particular relevance to Singapore's internationalization stratagem and the city-state's intent to reconfigure the economy for the international marketplace.